George Frideric Handel: Oratorio

 Il trionfo del tempo e del disinganno, an allegory, Handel's first oratorio was composed in Italy in 1707, followed by La resurrezione in 1708 which uses material from the Bible.
 The circumstances of Esther and its first performance, possibly in 1718, are obscure.
 Another 12 years had passed when an act of piracy caused him to take up Esther once again.
 Three earlier performances aroused such interest that they naturally prompted the idea of introducing it to a larger public.
 Next came Deborah, strongly coloured by the coronation anthems and Athaliah, his third English Oratorio.
 In these three oratorios Handel laid the foundation for the traditional use of the chorus which marks his later oratorios.
 Handel became sure of himself, broader in his presentation, and more diverse in his composition.

-It is evident how much he learned from Arcangelo Corelli about writing for instruments, and from Alessandro Scarlatti about writing for the solo voice, but there is no single composer who taught him how to write for the chorus.
+It is evident how much he learnt from Arcangelo Corelli about writing for instruments, and from Alessandro Scarlatti about writing for the solo voice, but there is no single composer who taught him how to write for the chorus.
 Handel tended more and more to replace Italian soloists with English ones.
 The most significant reason for this change was the dwindling financial returns from his operas.
 Thus a tradition was created for oratorios which was to govern their future performance.
 The performances were given without costumes and action; the singers appeared in their own clothes.

-In 1736, Handel produced Alexander's Feast.
+In 1736 Handel produced Alexander's Feast.
 John Beard appeared for the first time as one of Handel's principal singers and became his permanent tenor soloist for the rest of Handel's life.
 The piece was a great success and it encouraged Handel to make the transition from writing Italian operas to English choral works.
 In Saul, Handel was collaborating with Charles Jennens and experimenting with three trombones, a carillon and extra-large military kettledrums (from the Tower of London), to be sure "...it will be most excessive noisy".
 Saul and Israel in Egypt, both from 1739, head the list of great, mature oratorios, in which the da capo aria became the exception and not the rule.
 Israel in Egypt consists of little else but choruses, borrowing from the Funeral Anthem for Queen Caroline.
 In his next works, Handel changed his course.
 In these works he laid greater stress on the effects of orchestra and soloists; the chorus retired into the background.
 L'Allegro, il Penseroso ed il Moderato has a rather diverting character; the work is light and fresh.